Dudiebug/moonlightos/README.md

 needs a separate persistence partition; installation is the supported durable mode for v0.1.

-## Target hardware

-The first target is Dell OptiPlex 7010 Micro, service tag DCC36X3: Core i5-13500T, UHD 770, 16 GB DDR4-3200, 256 GB NVMe, gigabit Ethernet, and wired DisplayPort/HDMI.
-The image works with the current 1x16 GB DIMM.
-A matched 2x8 GB dual-channel kit is preferred because the integrated GPU shares system memory bandwidth.

-Targets are 1080p60, 1080p120 where supported, 1440p60, and best-effort 4K60
-SDR.
-4K HDR is deliberately unclaimed until the exact TV, adapter, cable, and display path are tested.

 ## Configuration map

 | Purpose | Persistent path |